cadbox1/react-monorepo-2020/README.md

 ## 🔮 Future Development

-- Build a responsive Sidebar.
-- Style the page and button.
-- Use [Cypress](https://www.cypress.io/) for end to end tests.
+- Work out how to publish to npm.
+- Maybe some custom rollup config

 ### Honerable Mentions

-[React Workspaces Playground](https://github.com/react-workspaces/react-workspaces-playground) extends Create React App's react-scripts to get the closest thing to Create React App working in a monorepo with lerna and hot reloading.
-I think monorepos are a good idea if you have multiple apps depending on a component library but is overkill if you only have a single app like we do here.
+[React Workspaces Playground](https://github.com/react-workspaces/react-workspaces-playground) extends Create React App's react-scripts to transpile local packages but [doesn't help you publish to npm](https://github.com/react-workspaces/react-workspaces-playground/issues/33).
+Create React App _does_ reload if a dependany package changes so that's more than enough for me.

 ## 💻 Running Locally

-Install dependencies first.
+Install dependencies and run the initial build.

 ```
-npm install
+yarn
+yarn prepare
 ```

-Running the app
+### App Development

+Start the Create React App.

 ```
+cd packages/app
-npm start
+yarn start
 ```

-Running Storybook
+### Package Development

+You can use Storybook and Jest to develop the package in isolation with

 ```
+cd packages/package-template
-npm run storybook
+yarn storybook
+yarn test
 ```

-Running tests.
+You can build packages in watch mode and CRA will reload after each change.
+In another terminal, run:

 ```
-npm test
+cd packages/package-template
+yarn build-watch
 ```

 ## 📝 Setup VSCode